AlexErrant/Pentive/README.md

 ## Plugins

-Pentive has an extremely powerful plugin system.
-There is literally no limit to modding the UI.
-Any default UI component (I'm using [SolidJS](https://www.solidjs.com/)) may be overwritten with a [custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
+Pentive's plugin system allows developers to directly modify the dependency injection container.
+Any UI component may be overwritten with a function that returns any DOM node.
 See [example plugins](./example-plugins/).

 ## Contributing